yomybaby/atom-titanium/README.md

-# Atom package for Titanium Alloy
+# All-in-One package for Titanium Alloy
 This is a Atom package for [Titanium Alloy](https://github.com/appcelerator/alloy)

 ## Features